mParticle/docs/src/pages/integrations/bing/events/index.md

 [Bing Ads Universal Event Tracking (UET)](https://advertise.bingads.microsoft.com/en-us/solutions/audience-targeting/universal-event-tracking) you can create one UET tag and place it across your website, allowing you to collect data for tracking conversion goals and targeting audiences with remarketing lists.

+This is a kit-only integration that solely supports client-side data forwarding.

 ### Supported Features

 * Conversion Tracking